-(ii) Classification and subsequent measurement- Policy applicable from 1 January 2018
+(ii) Classification and subsequent measurement

 The Company does not measure its financial assets at fair value through other comprehensive income (FVTOCI) and at fair value thrugh profit or loss.
 Subsequent to initial recognition and measurement, all financial assets are measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
 Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.